dannylyl/siamese-nn-facial-recognition/.github/ISSUE_TEMPLATE/general---exploration.md

 #### Goal / Point of this exploration

-## Feature Behaviour / Deliverable
+## Intended Feature Behaviour / Deliverable

 Deliverable: